Helen Mirren and the Sex Pistols: Queen Elizabeth II in Pop Culture

 Helen Mirren played her, as did Claire Foy and Olivia Colman: throughout her long tenure, Queen Elizabeth II’s life has provided inspiration for series and filmmakers.
 They addressed, for example, the Queen’s reserved reaction to the accidental death of her former daughter-in-law Diana (“The Queen” for which Mirren received an Oscar in 2007) or told – as in the series “The Crown” – her life, including scandals and political crises.

 The British Netflix series is to have a total of six seasons, which will deal with the life of the Queen from the time she married her husband Prince Philip, who died last year, in 1947.
 Her father King George VI, who struggled with his stuttering. said Colin Firth in “The King’s Speech” in 2010, in which Elizabeth can be seen as a girl.
-She herself dared to step in front of the camera in 2012: At the opening of the Summer Olympics, a film was shown in which James Bond actor Daniel Craig wanted to pick up the real queen in a helicopter, after which doubles of the two parachuted during the celebration.
+She herself dared to step in front of the camera in 2012: At the opening of the Summer Olympics, a film was shown in which James Bond actor Daniel Craig wanted to pick up the real queen in a helicopter, following which doubles of the two parachuted during the celebration.

 She also appeared in less serious roles that did not correspond to the image of the state monarch at all: In the slapstick film “The Naked Gun” from 1988, an assassination attempt on the queen is planned, her double Jeannette Charles appears alongside Leslie Nielsen on.
 The monarch was also seen in cartoons, appeared in “The Simpsons”, the children’s series “Peppa Pig” and in the animated film “Minions” from 2015.
-The Belgian animated film “Royal Corgi – Der Liebling der” was about her furry darlings Queen” from 2019.
+The Belgian animated film “Royal Corgi – Der Liebling der” was regarding her furry darlings Queen” from 2019.

 A queen is crowned